ranga4all1/support-queue-assistant-rag/README.md

     - Copy `.envrc_template` into `.envrc` and insert your key there.
     - Run `direnv allow` to load the key into your environment.

-For dependency management, we use pipenv, so you need to install it:
+For dependency management, we use pipenv during experimentation, so you need to install it:
 ```
 pip install pipenv
 ```